Sheila Bromley: Career

 Bromley began her career in the early 1930s on contract with Monogram Pictures, she was first billed as Sheila LeGay starring in 1930 westerns alongside Tom Tyler.
 She frequently co-starred with Ken Maynard, Hoot Gibson, Johnny Mack Brown, Bill Cody, and Dick Foran.
 She first starred alongside Bill Cody in the 1932 western Land of Wanted Men.
 She starred opposite John Wayne in the 1935 films Westward Ho & Lawless Range and the 1937 film Idol of the Crowds.
 Bromley appeared uncredited in the Marx Brothers film Horse Feathers (1932) where she delivered the famous line "The Dean is furious!
 He's waxing wroth!"
 In 1944, she appeared in the touring production of Good Night Ladies.
 Bromley performed on Broadway in Time for Elizabeth (1948).

 In 1960, she appeared as a central character Mrs. Spencer alongside Paul Brinegar's character Wishbone in the Rawhide episode "Incident of the Deserter".
 She appeared in one episode of I Love Lucy as Helen Erickson Kaiser, the childhood friend of Lucy Ricardo.
 She made five guest appearances on Perry Mason during the series' nine-year run on CBS.
 In her first appearance in 1959 she played co-defendant Agnes Nulty in "The Case of the Borrowed Brunette".
 In 1962 she played murderer Elizabeth Dow in "The Case of the Mystified Miner", and in 1964 she played Alice Bradley in "The Case of the Nervous Neighbor".
+Her last appearance on Perry Mason was as Sheila Hayes in the episode "The Case of the Deadly Debt".
 She also guest-starred in a 1965 episode of The Cara Williams Show.

 During World War II she worked often for the USO, continuing that service until the war ended in 1945.
 There she met her second husband, Jairus Bellamy.
 She is credited with seventy-five films in her career, of which seventeen were westerns, for which she is best known.
 Bromley retired from films in the 1970s and lived in the Greater Los Angeles Area until her death.